glenl/gearbox-docs/docs/nodes/helical-gear.rst

    The number of teeth on the gear.

 |FLOAT| Pressure Angle
    The pressure angle in degrees.
+A typical value is the default :math:`20^\circ` but some gears may need a slight tweak.
+This value influences the shape of the gear flank.

 |INTEGER| Flank Resolution
    This integer value sets the resolution of the sides of the gear